IKEA Hack: Playful learning with the Montessori sensory table

 The IKEA FLISAT table as a sensory table

-2-in-1 sensory table and play table
+2-in-1 sensory table and play/colouring table

 The IKEA TROFAST shelf as a sensory table

-Which materials are suitable for sensory boxes?
+What materials are suitable for sensory boxes?

 - Magic sand

-- Shaving or hair foam
+- Shaving foam or hair

 - Feathers

-- Things made from fabric, such as pompoms
+- Fabric items, such as pompoms

-- Water beads
+- Water

-- Marbles
+- beadsMarblesLego

-- Lego bricks
+- bricks

-- Buttons
+- ButtonsCor

-- Corks
+- ks

 - Different coloured ribbons

-Kinetic sand as a sensory material
+BEKVÄM stool as a sensory table

-The mud kitchen as a sensory table
+The DIY mud kitchen as a sensory table